ibm-cloud-docs/mqcloud/mqoc_connect_app_ssl.md

      On Windows: set MQSAMP_USER_ID=<MQ Username>
      ```
     3.6 Ensure that there is no MQSERVER environment variable set, the host and port will be used from the channel table file.
+    3.7 Please do not close the command line interface as the same to be used in steps below.

 4. Run the sample **amqsputc**, specifying queue name and the queue manager name, for example:
    ```